Managing Multiple Git Repositories — How to Do It

 You should use multiple Git repositories if your codebase is too large to maintain in a single Git repository.
 Git can't scale to handle 10s of thousands of users or 100s of petabytes of data in one repository.

-Using multiple Git repositories is the only way to work efficiently.
+With Git, using multiple Git repositories is the only way to work efficiently.
 This enables each team to work independently, and do their work faster.
 You can also make sure that developers only have access to the repositories they need access to (thus making Git more secure.)

 Challenges With Managing Multiple Git Repositories